-The Federal and State Government has Safety Standards for the placement of Crosswalks and Utility Posts.
-However, you don't need to be an Engineer or Roadway Safety Expert to know it is wrong to obstruct the Pedestrian Right of Way, or to build Unmarked Mid=Block Crosswalks on High Speed, High Traffic, Multiple Lane Roads.
+The Federal and State Government has Safety Standards for the placement of Crosswalks, Wheelchair Curb Cuts, and Utility Posts.
+However, you don't need to be an Engineer or Roadway Safety Expert to know it is wrong to obstruct the Pedestrian Right of Way, or to build Wheelchair Curb Cuts which encourage Jaywalkers on Busy High Speed Roads..

 In February 2002 the FHWA issued a Report Titled: Safety Effects of Marked vs Unmarked Crosswalks at uncontrolled Locations.
 This Report clearly shows that it is very dangerous to place Unmarked Mid-Block Crosswalks on High Traffic, High Speed, Multiple Lane Roads.